chenmargalit/scores/README.md

 5. In another terminal, while inside the client folder type: "yarn install && yarn start"

 ### * Please note the DB has to run before the server does.

+##### Attention
+Please note there are many things missing on the design/ux/ui as I did not redeem them as part of the requirements.
+For example:
+1. Not presenting errors originating in the backend.
+2. You cant edit a name, only the score.
+If you choose another name for an existing ID, only the score will change.
+3. Many others :)